sombriks/sombriks-hq/assets/posts/0011-about-jpa-sequelize-and-bookshelf.md

 On this first example, a few notes:

-- The `@Data` annotation comes from [project Lombok](https://projectlombok.org/) and relieves from the tedious work of create get/set methods.
+- The `@Data` annotation comes from [project Lombok](https://projectlombok.org/) and relieves us from the tedious work of create get/set methods.
 - JPA can use attribute name as column name.
-However our database uses underscores in the table and field names and it's a kind of bad practice.
-  Therefore we need te `@Column` annotation to rename it.
+However our database uses underscores in the table and field names.
+Do underscores on java identifiers is a kind of bad practice.
+Therefore we need the `@Column` annotation so we can rename it.
-- The `@PrePersist` part is a exotic edge case to help JPA to not try to insert a null value where it shouldn't.
+- The `@PrePersist` part is an exotic edge case to help JPA to not try to insert a null value where it shouldn't.

 Let's see the `Party` entity: